Last updated on: May 31, 2022

 Communicating, publishing, reproducing, or transmitting any part of an examination, in any form or by any means (e.g. verbal, electronic, written, etc.) for any purpose is strictly prohibited.
 ANY reproduction or disclosure will result in immediate notification to BPS and potential filing of administrative, civil, and/or criminal charges against you and anyone directing or conspiring with you.

-Candidates outside of the U.S. or Canada are not eligible for the LRP testing pilot.
-Violation of this policy (i.e., candidates outside of the U.S. or Canada testing using LRP) will subject test results to invalidation or other appropriate action.
+Candidates outside of the U.S., Canada, or Australia are not eligible for the LRP testing pilot at this time.
+Violation of this policy (i.e., candidates outside of the U.S., Canada, or Australia testing using LRP) will subject test results to invalidation or other appropriate action.

 The policy on the use of scratch paper for LRP candidates is described below:

 - Two pieces of blank, candidate supplied, scratch paper (must be 8”x10” sheet of white paper) will be permitted by Prometric at the time of LRP test administration.